MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-leadcycletime.md

 ## Sample queries

 Queries in this section support returning lead and cycle time data for completed User Stories.
 You can query by area path or team name(s).
+All of these queries specify the `WorkItems` entity set as they return data calculated for each work item by the Analytics service.

 [!INCLUDE [temp](includes/query-filters-work-items.md)]